 The commission’s kaupapa is to provide independent expert advice to the Government and to monitor and review its progress towards emissions reduction and adaptation goals.
 This means it will have a significant role in guiding Aotearoa New Zealand’s economic transition towards a low carbon economy.

-The commission needs the best quality talent and to start with we are looking for candidates that can form the inaugural Commission.
+The commission needs the best quality talent.
+The registration of interest process has now closed and we are currently considering applications received for candidates that can form the inaugural Commission.
 In particular we are looking for exceptional governance leaders who can partner with others to guide Aotearoa towards a carbon free future.
-Further details on the role requirements can be found by clicking on the links below:

 If you have any questions email email@example.com